Project 2000: Early degree courses

 In November 1956 the RCN proposed a degree course in nursing.
 The University of Manchester established the UK's first university course for nurses, in 1959, with nine on the first course.
 It was established by Elizabeth Elaine Wilkie and Prof Fraser Brockington.
-The University of Edinburgh introduced the first Bachelor degree course for Nursing in 1960.
+The University of Edinburgh introduced the first Bachelor's degree course for Nursing in 1960.
 The Department of Nursing Studies at the University of Edinburgh was formed in 1965, the first in the UK, and the only one by the late 1960s.
 St George's Hospital ran a nursing degree course, with the new University of Surrey by 1968.

 The University of Manchester upgraded a nursing diploma course into a full degree, the Bachelor of Nursing qualification, from around 1970.
-In 1973, at Manchester, Jean McFarlane, Baroness McFarlane of Llandaff was the first Professor of Nursing, in the UK.

-By 1978 twelve universities had undergraduate nursing courses, with five polytechnics.
+In 1973, at Manchester, Jean McFarlane, Baroness McFarlane of Llandaff was the first Professor of Nursing in the UK.
+By 1978, twelve universities had undergraduate nursing courses, with five polytechnics.

 A move to training in higher education

-The RCN's Commission on Nursing Education, also known as the Judge Report, was published in April 1985; it forecast difficulties in there being enough nurses being trained in the UK, by the 1990s.
+The RCN's Commission on Nursing Education, also known as the Judge Report, was published in April 1985; it forecast difficulties in there being enough nurses trained in the UK by the 1990s.
 For female school leavers with qualifications between five O-levels and two A-levels, one quarter went into nurse training.
 The 1985 report recommended that nurse training be taken out of hospitals, and instead put into higher education; the main reason for looking at higher education was that the attrition rate for nurses in higher education was much lower.
-It would also allow qualified nurses to work as nurses than to be required, additionally, to train apprentice nurses.
+It would also allow qualified nurses to work as nurses rather than being required, additionally, to train apprentice nurses.

 The UKCC's new training plans were announced on Tuesday 13 May 1986; being about the 'health needs of the year 2000'.
 In the 1980s, student nurses made up a quarter of nursing staff, but would end up providing three-quarters of the health care on wards.
 A final plan would be ready by November 1986.
 The new training plan would start by 1988.
 Training for SEN nurses would be stopped.
 The official new plans were first announced on Monday 23 May 1988 by the health secretary at the congress of the RCN in Sussex.
 Kenneth Clarke gave more details at the RCN Congress in Blackpool on Monday 3 April 1989.
 Health care assistants were announced on 18 January 1990, by Duncan Nichol, the NHS chief executive.